Configuring a Captive Portal

 Exceptions allow you to configure networks or device types to bypass the Captive Portal if they meet certain criteria.

-To avoid disruptions when using non-user devices and office equipment (for example, printers, scanners, wireless routers and extenders, projectors and smart monitors), we recommend setting up exceptions.
-This way, users do not have to log in each time they use, restart, or reconnect this equipment.
+You should set up exceptions to avoid disruptions when using non-user devices and office equipment (printers, scanners, wireless routers, extenders, projectors, and smart monitors).
+This way, users do not have to sign in each time they use, restart, or reconnect this equipment.

 Configuring Exceptions